[Estimated time to read: 15 minutes]

 As a returning expat, you can fall at each of these hurdles.

-You may not have up to date referees and your credit history may not reflect your current or recent earnings.
+You may not have up-to-date references and your credit history may not reflect your current or recent earnings.

 If you’re returning to a job this can help.